zeropointnine/tts-audiobook-tool/README.md

 # Update highlights

-**2025-12-21**
+**2025-12-23**

 Added option: **`Project`** > **`Word substitutions`**.
 This allows you to replace words in the prompt that the TTS model mispronounces (eg, "yigg-drasill" (or something...) for "Yggdrasil").
 Requires some experimentation, as you might imagine.

 Relatedly, added: `Project` > `Word substitutions` > `Inspect project text for uncommon words`.

+Also added option: `Options` > `Max retries on validation fail`

 **2025-12-21**

-Big improvement to speech-to-text validation, which is now able to calculate the number of word errors in an audio generation (rather than simply adjudging "pass" vs "fail" using a patchwork of bespoke functions).
+Simplified and much-improved **speech-to-text validation logic**, which is now able to calculate the number of word errors for an audio generation (rather than simply adjudging "pass" vs "fail" using a patchwork of bespoke functions).

 When a prompt is re-generated due to excessive word errors, the program is able to cherrypick the generation with the least number of errors.